heZhuss/AMEN/README.md

-# AMEN
+# AMSE

 This repository contains the official implementation of the paper:
-**"An Anomaly Mapping and Enhancement Network with Complementary Feature Representation for Accurate Industrial Defect Detection".**
+**"An Anomaly Mapping and Selection Enhancement Network for Industrial Anomaly Detection under Environmental Perturbations".**

 **@The full project will be released soon.**